-9.6 Appeal

-Except in cases where, as set forth in Section 9.3.5 above, the decision of the Executive Director or designated procurement officer is final, a protestor may appeal from the decision of the Executive Director or designated procurement officer to the Board.
+10.5.10.6.
+Appeal.
+Except in cases where, as set forth in Section 10.4.5 above, the decision of the Executive Director or designated procurement officer is final, a protestor may appeal from the decision of the Executive Director or designated procurement officer to the Board.
 The appeal must be in writing, must be addressed to the Chair of the Board, must identify each ground on which the protestor claims that the protest was resolved in error, and must include a copy of the initial protest and the decision of the Executive Director or designated procurement officer resolving the protest.
+The protester will have the burden of proving, by clear and convincing evidence, that the decision of the Executive Director or designated procurement officer lacks a substantial factual basis, or that the conclusions drawn from the facts are arbitrary and capricious, or that the decision is based on impermissible considerations.
 Appeals must be postmarked within ten (10) calendar days after issuance of the decision resolving the protest.
 Ten (10) copies of all required materials must be submitted.
-The Board will resolve the appeal using the options outlined in Section 9.4 above.
+The Board will resolve the appeal using the options outlined in Section 10.5 above.
+Per Minnesota Statutes, section 62V.05, subdivision 6, the Board may appoint hearing officers to conduct hearings and issue final orders on these appeals, and it may enter into an agreement with another state agency to conduct such hearings.

-9.7 Award Pending Appeal of Resolution

-The Board may, by majority vote, award a contract before there is a final decision on an appeal filed under Section 9.5.
-Otherwise, a contract will not be awarded while an appeal under Section 9.5 is pending before the MNsure Board.
+10.6.10.7.
+Award Pending Appeal of Resolution.
+The Board may, by majority vote, award a contract before there is a final decision on an appeal filed under Section 10.6.
+Otherwise, a contract will not be awarded while an appeal under Section 10.6 is pending before the MNsure Board.